Morphosyntactic-Variation-in-Englishes/DOVE/README.md

 ### Release note

-DOVE v1.0 is currently not openly accessible but access may be granted upon request.
+DOVE v1.0 is currently not openly accessible and still partially under construction.
 The full dataset will be made publicly available in December 2026.

 ### Copyright and citation